spatie/laravel-medialibrary/README.md

 In the db the `temp`-column must be removed.
 Add these columns:
 - disk (varchar, 255)
 - custom_properties (text)
+You should set the value of disk column in all rows to the name the defaultFilesystem specified in the config file.

 Note that this behaviour has changed:
 - when calling `getMedia()` without providing a collection name all media will be returned (whereas previously only media